 This is one of those commercials that the first time you see it you simply go ‘Wow’ then you have conversations with others about ‘…that Sony ad’.
 The idea whilst complex to execute is pure simplicity – Convey the colour quality of Sony Bravia televisions by filling the screen with colour.

 The strategy behind the campaign was too move away from tech stats which audiences didn’t really get anyway and focus on what research had shown was most important to people when purchasing a TV – colour quality.
-The solution was to fill the streets of San Francisco with 250,000 coloured bouncing balls (apparently they wanted to import a million from China but no company could fulfill the order, so they bought all the balls available in the state!) and filmed it over cranked (slow motion) on multiple cameras – the result was a break filling 2.5 minutes of visual poetry.
+The solution was to fill the streets of San Francisco with 250,000 coloured bouncing balls (apparently they wanted to import a million from China but no company could fulfil the order, so they bought all the balls available in the state!) and filmed it over cranked (slow motion) on multiple cameras – the result was a break filling 2.5 minutes of visual poetry.
 Stunning.

 From our Account Manager, Lisa